1960s 1970s 1980s 1990s 2000s

 1988b Motivic cohomology and values of zeta functions, Compos. math.
 68 (1988), 59-102.

 Introduces a new p-Kummer axiom for the motivic complex of Beilinson and Lichtenbaum.
 Explains how the conjecture (Lichtenbaum, Milne) relating the special values of zeta functions to motivic cohomology will follow from the main result in Milne 1986a once a complex has been shown to exist satisfying certain of the axioms.
-[It has since been shown that there does exist motivic complex satisfying the axioms, and so the paper does prove the Artin-Tate-Lichtenbaum-Milne conjecture.]
+See (2015b) below.

 1990s Top